 The human ear is a complex and amazing system.
 Hearing begins when sound waves are collected by the outer ear (or pinna) and are funneled down through the ear canal.
 At the end of the ear canal the sound waves reach the eardrum (or tympanic membrane).
 Behind the eardrum lies a cavity called the middle ear space.
 The middle ear space contains three small bones; the malleus (aka the hammer), the incus (aka the anvil) and the stapes (aka the stirrup).
 When the sound waves strike the eardrum, vibrations occur which move the bones of the ossicular chain.
 Movement of the malleus, imparts movement on the incus and movement of the incus, imparts movement to the stapes.
 This middle ear process converts the sound waves from acoustic energy into mechanical energy and amplifies the intensity of the sound.
 The movement of the stapes then transfers this energy, in a hydraulic fashion, to the fluid filled inner ear.
 The inner ear consists of the hearing organ (or cochlea) and the auditory nerve fibers which travel to the brain.
 The inner ear converts the hydraulic sound energy into neural impulses via the movement of tiny hair cells within the cochlea.
 These impulses then travel to the brain where they are decoded and interpreted into our perception of sound.
 As long as all parts of the auditory system function correctly and the message is not distorted along the way, normal hearing can occur.
 As you can see however, there are many opportunities along the pathway for the signal to become degraded resulting in hearing loss.

 Hearing loss is much more common than most people realize.
-The latest Marke Trak survey data estimates that 34 million Americans have a hearing loss.
-This includes; 3 out of every 10 people over the age of sixty, 1 out of every 10 baby boomers (those aged 41-59 years), 1 out of every 14 Generation X’ers (those aged 29-40), 1.4 million children (those aged 18 or younger) and 3 out of every 1000 newborns.
+The National Institute on Deafness and Other Communication Disorders estimates that 2 to 3 out of every 1,000 children in the United States are born with a hearing loss, and 30 million Americans over the age of 12 have hearing examinations recording hearing loss in both ears, with even more that remain undiagnosed.
 The sad reality about hearing loss is that although most losses can be treated, many people continue to struggle needlessly.
-An untreated hearing loss affects not only an individual’s quality of life but also relationships with family, friends and co-workers.
-Long-term untreated hearing loss has been shown to lead to increased stress, fatigue, depression and social withdrawal.
+An untreated hearing loss affects not only an individual’s quality of life but also relationships with family, friends, and co-workers.
+Long-term untreated hearing loss has been shown to lead to increased stress, fatigue, depression, and social withdrawal.